 If a state Medicaid agency uses a COTS product or service to process and pay its Medicaid claims, the state Medicaid agency must ensure that the COTS product or service fully and correctly implements the Medicaid NCCI methodologies.
-This includes use of the most recent final quarterly Medicaid NCCI edit files that are posted for states on the MII website.
+This includes use of the most recent final quarterly Medicaid NCCI edit files that are posted for states on the MII.
 COTS vendors do not have direct access to this website or to these files.
-States are notified of postings of all Medicaid NCCI information and edit files on the MII website on the RISSNET portal in the MII Messenger and through the listserv of the National Medicaid Electronic Data Interchange Healthcare (NMEH) NCCI Subworkgroup.
+States are notified of all Medicaid NCCI information and edit files through the secure portal on the MII site